-Just a rew of the businesses a new homeowner needs after moving in.
+Just a few of the businesses a new homeowner needs after moving in.
 In fact, the list is endless.
 So why not help the new families in your community find your business more quickly by sponsoring the Getting To Know You program in your area.
 Join the finest merchants, professionals and home service companies welcoming new homeowners with our housewarming gift and needed information about exclusive sponsors.
 Try us and see why Getting To Know You helps both the new homeowner and YOU.
-ING TO KNOW YOU WELCOMING NEWCOMERS NATIONWIDE come a sponsor, call (800) 645-6376 In New York State (800) 632-9400 The Professional Whirlpool Made Beautiful for the Home
+GETTING TO KNOW YOU WELCOMING NEWCOMERS NATIONWIDE To become a sponsor, call (800) 645-6376 In New York State (800) 632-9400 The Professional Whirlpool MadeBeautiful for The Home